SietseAchterop/RtcNoordApp/README.md

 ### Boat Profile

-When the correct 6 pieces are selected a profile is created to aid in the interpretation of the data.
-The image shows this boat profile tab.
+If pieces are saved a table profiles the pieces

 ![Eerste](docs/BoatProfile.png)

-A profile is created using the button, but that is normally not needed, it will be done automatically when it is possible to do so.
-A profile can be created using the first stroke of each piece or using the average over each piece.
+To create a profile the data from the first stroke of the piece is used, or useing the average of the strokes.
-Clicking the checkbox will select that.
+Select averaging using checkbox.
-The data can also be filtered using the other checkbox.
+The data can also be filtered using the other checkbox. in which case the data of some sensors is filtered for a smoother responce.

 The plots show the selected (averaged/filtered) stroke that is used in profiling.
 The plot shows exactly one stroke starting at the point that the stroke rower has his/here oar(s) perpendicular to the boat in the recover.